First year as a truck driver

 Weeks 1-3 — Paid Schneider orientation

-Once you’ve chosen to drive for Schneider (you can even do that before or during driving school!), graduated from driving school and received your CDL, you’ll lock in an orientation start date.
+Once you’ve chosen to drive for Schneider (you can even do that before or during driving school), graduated from driving school and received your CDL, you’ll complete an application review with a recruiter to lock in an orientation start date.
 Schneider starts new orientation classes each week, and orientation includes a combination of classroom and in-truck training, plus over-the-road time with a training engineer.

 More on this elsewhere too:

 - Schneider’s Inexperienced orientation explained.

 - VIDEO: What to expect at Schneider's OTR truck driver training.

 Week 4 — Your first truck and your first independent load